-6 words that change the game.
+Six words that change the game.
 If you’re trying to make a buck with portrait photography, it’s tough out there.
-There is competition, a lot of it.
-Everyone of your clients or prospects has an uncle, a friend or a friend of a friend that is a photographer, probably new to the industry, willing to work for free or less than free.
+There is competition—a lot of it.
+Every one of your clients or prospects has an uncle, a friend, or a friend of a friend who is a photographer, probably new to the industry, willing to work for free or less than free.

 How do you compete?

 Do you lower your prices?
 Give more away than you already give away?
 Add another 8×10 to your cheapest package?
 Triple your fees?
 Do you make your work different?
 Black and white?
 Make it look like a painting?
 HDR?
 Spend even more time retouching?
 How about specializing in a demographic?
 Only photograph newborn babies with those cute crocheted hats?
 Families at the beach?
 Kids on sofas in a lilac field with blown out highlights?
 Maybe.